 We offer personalized dissertation support and supervision on wide range of linguistics topics using applied, theoretical, experimental, corpus-based or ethnographic methodological frameworks.

 A vibrant research environment is also manifest through various public events and workshops throughout the year.

 Career Opportunities in Linguistics, English Language & Bilingualism

-Our courses offers a range of experiences and would appeal to anyone seeking to embark on career involving the development of the use of language in modern society.
+Our courses offer a range of experiences and would appeal to anyone seeking to embark on career involving the development of the nature, use and application language or languages in modern society.

 Our MA in Linguistics will give you a detailed understanding of how language works and the ability to conduct research at various levels of linguistic analysis.
 Students also gain key intellectual skills such as examining and evaluating theories and empirically based models and hypothesis which are also combined with a range of transferable skills - such as computer literacy, working with data, information retrieval, critical analysis and problem solving.
 Graduates are well-equipped to ﬁnd career opportunities in communications, teaching, publishing, marketing and research.
 The transferable skills acquired through this programme are beneﬁcial in a range of other careers, including advertising, journalism, consulting etc. After successful completion of the MA in Linguistics, you may also decide to pursue an academic career in Linguistics, by applying for a place on the PhD in Linguistics